RamaAbbas/RamaAbbas/README.md

 Backend services for a housing platform including platform logic and recommendation-related features.

 ## Contact
-- LinkedIn: [Add your LinkedIn link here]
+- LinkedIn: /in/rama-abbas-28a9b0223/
-- Email: [Add your email here]
+- Email: ramaabbasit4@gmail.com